Amartyakaushik/Amartya_Kaushik_Portfolio/README.md

 # Amartya Kaushik Portfolio

-This is a personal portfolio website for Kumar Madhurendra.
+This is a personal portfolio website for Amartya Kaushik.

 ## Contact Form Setup